Next.js logo

 Highlighted Posts

-This thread discusses the best tonkotsu ramen in NYC, with Rockmeisha being highlighted as the oldest and first restaurant serving it in New York.
-It's also mentioned as having the most underrated ramen in the city.
+This restaurant is described as the oldest and first to serve Hakata tonkotsu ramen in New York.
+One user also believes it has the most underrated ramen in the city.

-A user mentions Rockmeisha as part of their regular dining rotation, indicating a consistent positive experience with their Japanese food.
+The user mentions Rockmeisha as part of their regular dining rotation, indicating consistent satisfaction with their Japanese food.

 Recent Mentions